abaurens/Epitech-Sokoban/README.md

 	$> ./my_sokoban map.txt

 You can make your own map with as much boxes as you want.
-Just keep in mind that the game wont work corectly if you don't put the exact same number of box and destination.
+Just keep in mind that the game wont work corectly if you don't put the exact same number of box and destination blocks.

 For the maps :
 	The map have to be a rectangle.